1inch (1INCH) Market Cap Hits $679.44 Million

-1inch (CURRENCY:1INCH) traded flat against the U.S. dollar during the 1 day period ending at 21:00 PM Eastern on January 20th.
-During the last week, 1inch has traded flat against the U.S. dollar.
-One 1inch coin can currently be bought for approximately $3.77 or 0.00005887 BTC on popular cryptocurrency exchanges.
-1inch has a market cap of $679.44 million and $451.09 million worth of 1inch was traded on exchanges in the last 24 hours.
+1inch (CURRENCY:1INCH) traded flat against the U.S. dollar during the 1 day period ending at 16:00 PM Eastern on January 23rd.
+One 1inch coin can now be bought for about $3.77 or 0.00005887 BTC on popular cryptocurrency exchanges.
+Over the last seven days, 1inch has traded flat against the U.S. dollar.
+1inch has a total market capitalization of $679.44 million and $451.09 million worth of 1inch was traded on exchanges in the last 24 hours.

 - Polygon (MATIC) traded flat against the dollar and now trades at $2.00 or 0.00003275 BTC.